Jim Harris is Andrew W Mellon Foundation Teaching Curator, leading the Ashmolean's academic engagement programmes

 Since arriving at the Ashmolean, detailed attention to object and text has remained at the heart of my work, as I have focused on museum collections as tools in university teaching.

-As far as objects themselves are concerned, I am interested particularly in three things: their value in developing transferable skills derived from detailed, attentive examination; their capacity to act as a starting point for research and investigation in disparate and unexpected disciplines; and their usefulness to faculty and early-career researchers in pursuing alternative learning strategies, complementary to textual studies.
+As far as objects themselves are concerned, I am interested particularly in three things: their value in developing transferable skills derived from detailed, attentive examination; their capacity to act as a starting point for research and investigation in disparate and unexpected disciplines; and their usefulness to faculty and early-career researchers in pursuing accessible, alternative learning strategies, complementary to textual studies.

 These capacities are independent of any direct thematic, functional or historical connection between the object and the discipline under consideration but, rather, are reliant on the object’s inherent quality of ‘agility’ - its potential to submit to interrogation from and to speak into any number of disciplinary standpoints.
 Teaching faculty and early-career scholars to work with objects in order to better exploit the potential of museum collections has come to form a significant part of my work, as articulated in my recent article, ‘Agile Objects’, co-authored with Dr Senta German for the Journal of Museum Education.